 Ilina Georgieva is a PhD candidate of the The Hague Program for Cyber Norms.

-Zine Homburger is a PhD candidate of the The Hague Program for Cyber Norms.
+Sergei Boeke is a Non-Resident Associate Fellow of The Hague Program of Cyber Norms.

 Our Program is an independent and inclusive platform that welcomes both academic and non-academic partners.
 We invite international thinkers and practitioners to apply critical thinking to cyber peace and security issues.
 The platform is open for cooperation to all interested universities and scholars.